ilex-paraguariensis/yerbamate/README.md

 mate clone imogen exp_imogen # fork a expriment, to keep safe of imogen you have mate train exp_imogen
 ```

+## What is the Maté standard?
+It is a tree structure of foolders an files.

+The root folder contrains the follwing folders:
+* Models
+* Data
+* Executables

+Inside the Models folder have your models, e.g.,
+* ResNet
+* ResNetBig
+* YetABiggerResNet

+Inside the `Model` folder, you would need to have the source of of the models and trainers.

+Inside the `Data` folder, you would have your dataloaders, augmentation and preprocessings.

+The `Excetuables` can be used to run a trained model.

 ## Installation 🔌